erikatudisco/programming_formalism/common-practices/notes_code_review.md

 ---

-# Multiple people can also review the code asynchronously.

-> Unlike traditional, “academic-style” peer review, most code review systems have several advantages: they’re rarely anonymous, they’re public-facing, and without the broker of an editor, contact between reviewer and reviewee can be direct and rapid.

-> This means code review is typically a fast, flexible, and interactive process.

----

 # Branching

 > **Branching**: keep a version of the code separate while making experimental changes or keeping track of collaborative work.